 #3: Is Your Condition Recognized By The Social Security Administration?

 You may find it a bit shocking, but the fact is, not all medical conditions qualify for disability insurance, even if they seem severe enough to you.
+You may be thinking to yourself then, what conditions qualify for disability?
 The Social Security Administration has a Listing of Impairments resource that lists all of the major body systems that the Administration recognizes as being disabling.

 If your condition is listed in the SSA’s Listing of Impairments, then you can get disability benefits.
 You will, however, need to meet the specific requirements of the condition required by the SSA.